martiabr/fixing-ar/README.md

 	- Variables includes device specific variables of the 4 group members.

 - es.ava.aruco:
-    -debug
-    -exceptions
+    - debug
+    - exceptions
-    -Board, BoardConfiguraiton and BoardDetector are for the calibration of the cameras.
+    - Board, BoardConfiguraiton and BoardDetector are for the calibration of the cameras.
 They contain all the informations regarding the pattern used to calibrate.
-    -CameraParameters gives the camera matrix and camera distorsion matrix -Code, Marker and MarkerDetector are the markers for the aruco detection -Utils contains various functions used in the other classes
+    - CameraParameters gives the camera matrix and camera distorsion matrix
+    - Code, Marker and MarkerDetector are the markers for the aruco detection

--min3d:
+    - Utils contains various functions used in the other classes

+- min3d:
- 	a minimal 3D framework for Android used by the Aruco marker tracker module.
+ 	- a minimal 3D framework for Android used by the Aruco marker tracker module.

--org.opencv.examples.facedetect:
+- org.opencv.examples.facedetect:
-    -DetectionBasedTracker comes with the example imported from OpenCV for face tracking.
+    - DetectionBasedTracker comes with the example imported from OpenCV for face tracking.